-Print LAST NAME Print FIRST NAME and P follow the guidelines set forth in the Family Educational Rights ndates that we safeguard and maintain the privacy and By sig affiliat on to send information from your student records to clinical Relea sed information may include, but i s not limited to: • Driver's license information; Health information including docustreen; Results of background investigat Verification of CPR certification umentation of vaccinations, TB screen and negative drug Nursir ng Office.
-Alvin Community Colleg ase, you must do so in writing with the Associate Degree ge will not be responsible for disclosure of information made y the Associate Degree Nursing office. by authorize the college to send s participation in the clinical rotation tudent information to my assigned clinical agency as required in.
-Stude nt's Signature Date
+Print LAST NAME Print FIRST NAME and P ow the guidelines set forth in the Family Educational Rights tes that we safeguard and maintain the privacy and By sig affiliat o send information from your student records to clinical Relea sed information may include, but is n ot limited to: • Driver's license information; Health information including docume screen; Results of background investigation Verification of CPR certification entation of vaccinations, TB screen and negative drug Nursir • e, you must do so in writing with the Associate Degree will not be responsible for disclosure of information made ne Associate Degree Nursing office. by authorize the college to send stud participation in the clinical rotation. ent information to my assigned clinical agency as required Stude nt's Signature Date